Emanuel Swedenborg: Later life

 In the summer of 1771, he traveled to London.
 Shortly before Christmas, he had a stroke and was partially paralyzed and confined to bed.
 His health improved somewhat, but he died in 1772.
 There are several accounts of his last months, made by those with whom he stayed and by Arvid Ferelius, a pastor of the Swedish Church in London, who visited him several times.

 There is evidence that Swedenborg wrote a letter to John Wesley, the founder of Methodism, in February.
 Swedenborg said that he had been told in the world of spirits that Wesley wanted to speak with him.
 Wesley, startled since he had not told anyone of his interest in Swedenborg, replied that he was going on a journey for six months and would contact Swedenborg on his return.
-Swedenborg replied that that would be too late since Swedenborg would be going to the spiritual world for the last time on March 29.
+Swedenborg replied that would be too late since Swedenborg would be going to the spiritual world for the last time on March 29.
 (Wesley later read and commented extensively on Swedenborg's work.)
 Swedenborg's landlord's servant girl, Elizabeth Reynolds, also said that Swedenborg had predicted the date and that he was as happy about it as if he was "going on holiday or to some merrymaking":

 He was buried in the Swedish Church in Princes Square in Shadwell, London.
 On the 140th anniversary of his death, in 1912/1913, his remains were transferred to Uppsala Cathedral in Sweden, where they now rest close to the grave of the botanist Carl Linnaeus.
 In 1917, the Swedish Church in Shadwell was demolished, and the Swedish community that had grown around the parish moved to Marylebone.
 In 1938, Princes Square was redeveloped, and in his honour the local road was renamed Swedenborg Gardens.
 In 1997, a garden, play area and memorial, near the road, were created in his memory.